rjwalls/CS4401-notes/2019-03-22-format_strings.md

 There are existing defenses like stack canaries and ASLR to prevent a malicious user from exploiting your program.
 Stack canaries could prevent somebody from using `%n` to overwrite data on the stack.
-However, if you don't sanitize your user input it could leak information about key objects in memories and thus helping an attacker overcome ASLR.
+However, if you don't sanitize your user input it could leak information about key objects in memories and thus help an attacker overcome ASLR.

 ### Sources